mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 7/18 Suicide - Suicide
 * 1st Listen: Ok
+* 2nd Listen: Ok

+Textures and total creepiness - this album is nuts.
+The texture makes up for the simplicity, but when all is said and done, I would never listen to anything (but Ghost Rider) on this album if I didn't have to.

 ## 7/17 Surfer Rosa - Pixies
 * 1st Listen: Pretty good